-Dr. Feldman is a licensed psychologist who joined Mindwell in 2013.
-Dr. Feldman taught elementary school before pursuing her doctorate degree.
+Dr. Feldman is a licensed psychologist who joined the practice in 2013.
+Dr. Feldman taught elementary school before pursuing her doctoral degree.
 She left the classroom in order to better advocate for children’s academic, social and emotional needs and strengths at school, home, and in the community.
-She is committed to unlocking each child’s potential and supporting and collaborating with parents, families, and teachers to do the same.
+Dr. Feldman is committed to unlocking each child’s potential and supporting and collaborating with parents, families, and teachers to do the same.

-INTERNSHIP AND POST DOCTORAL FELLOWSHIP: APA Approved Kennedy Krieger Institute at the Johns Hopkins School of Medicine
+INTERNSHIP AND POSTDOCTORAL FELLOWSHIP: APA Approved Internship at the Kennedy Krieger Institute at the Johns Hopkins School of Medicine

 CREDENTIALS: Licensed Psychologist in Maryland

 SERVICES PROVIDED: Psychological Testing, Neuropsychological Testing, Social and Emotional Testing, Admissions Testing

 MEMBERSHIP: American Psychological Association (APA), Maryland Psychological Association (MPA)

 BACKGROUND: Dr. Feldman’s expertise is in the assessment and treatment of preschoolers, children, and adolescents presenting with a range of learning, emotional, and behavioral disorders.
 Dr. Feldman’s assessment and treatment approaches are driven by evidenced-based practices.
 She has a range of experiences including working in public school districts, private and parochial schools, private practice, and outpatient pediatric settings.